-Renaldo Burress has faced many obstacles in the past year, starting with being laid-off from his job at a plant in Saline, Michigan, this past summer.
+However, Renaldo Burress’s story started in the summer of 2019, when he was laid-off from his job at a plant in Saline, Michigan.
 Little did “Ron” know then the challenges that would lie ahead, but he chose to be determined and resilient, and that is how he found the life-lines he is now appreciating today.

 Speaking at The Matrix Manufacturing Boot Camp Graduation on December 13th, Ron explained how he noticed his son watching him after being laid-off, to see how he would respond.